Sign in

 Let the Hayden Outdoors team create a land map that accurately shows every aspect of your property.
 Our agents and brokers are experts at MapRight, a dynamic land mapping software.
 These maps show property boundaries and easements, soil surveys, parcel data, GIS layers, buildings, fence lines, and more.
 A proper map is elemental for prospective buyers, and can also tell a farm’s history and story in a very visual way.

-While soil type and productivity is a pretty big and important piece of the farmland sale puzzle, it’s one that can also change from one producer to the next.
-This is the palette with which any future buyer will work to produce their own yield and establish their own style of farmland management.
+While soil type and productivity sits as a pretty important piece of the farmland sale puzzle, it can also change from one producer to the next.
+Any future buyer will work to produce their own yield and establish their own style of management.
 That’s why it’s important for your real estate professional to carefully consider your soil type.
-There are a variety of agencies, agriculture-based Universities, and websites that can help determine the value of your soil type by region.
-Once you and your real estate agent have established the value of your soil, they will help research comparables to give you a look at similar sales in the area.
-Pricing the property based on price per soils ratings relative to nearby farms is a good starting point to valuation.
-If you have recent appraisals that were done by a certified appraisal, these also can help determine a listing price and marketable value for your farm.
+A variety of agencies, agriculture-based Universities, and websites can help determine the value of your soil type by region.
+Once you and your agent have established the value of your soil, they’ll help give you a look at similar sales in the area.
+Pricing the property based on price per soils ratings relative to nearby farms is a good starting point.
+If you have recent appraisals, these can help determine the marketable value for your farm.

 When it comes time to sell your farmland, John suggests talking with a CPA to discuss options with 1031 exchanges to see if this is a possibility for their sale.